 Trusts can also be designed to provide incentives, such as paying for graduate school IF the beneficiary maintains a certain GPA in college, or paying for a wedding, a down payment on a first home, and other major life events.
 For family members who are unable to responsibly manage their finances, having LNWM serve in the role of trustee can put us in the position of saying no and ensuring responsible spending, so you don’t have to.

 Estate Planning for Family Wealth

-Estate planning is not only a valuable strategy for distributing your property after your death, but it also provides you with better control over your assets during your lifetime.
-Estate plans can even help if you become disabled.
+Estate planning is not only a valuable strategy for distributing your property after your death; it also provides you with better control over your assets during your lifetime, even if you become disabled.
 Whether you want to maximize inheritance for your heirs, keep the family business in the family, or leave a philanthropic legacy, we work diligently to align your estate plans with your intentions.

 Importance of Family Wealth Management

-Professional wealth management services combine investment management, financial and tax planning, and trust and estate services to help you achieve your financial goals, plan for retirement, and leave assets to future generations.
-At Laird Norton Wealth Management, we can help you formulate, implement, monitor and adjust a plan that is suited to your unique financial situation.
+Professional wealth management services combine investment management, wealth and tax planning, and trust and estate services to help you achieve your financial goals, plan for retirement, and leave assets to future generations.
+At Laird Norton Wealth Management, we can help you formulate, implement, monitor and adjust a family wealth plan that is best-suited to your unique financial situation.